 A positive result is:

-From May 2017, the MBS item 69471 for IGRA testing has been amended, allowing MBS rebate for IGRA testing in the following situations:
+MBS item 69471 for IGRA testing was amended, allowing MBS rebate for IGRA testing in the following situations:

-for pulmonary TB disease is 6 months of multi-agent therapy, longer durations are used for some extrapulmonary sites and for multi-drug resistant TB disease.
+for pulmonary TB disease is 6 months of multi-agent therapy, longer durations are used for some extra-pulmonary sites and for multi-drug resistant TB disease.
 Tuberculosis disease is a

 notifiable condition.
 If a diagnosis of TB disease is made, perform HIV testing after appropriate counselling.
 See

 Immigrant health resources.
 Initial: Georgie Paxton and Sarath Ranganathan, January 2007.
 Revisions: Georgie Paxton.
-Last updated March 2018.
+Last updated Oct 2023.
 Contact: email@example.com